 10. Unauthorized Code Execution

-LLMs capable of generating or running code (e.g., agentic systems, RPA, or autonomous copilots) may inadvertently produce harmful scripts.
+LLMs capable of generating or running code may inadvertently produce harmful scripts.
+This includes agentic systems, RPA, and autonomous copilots.

 - Strict sandboxing of all execution environments